What is Biofilm?

 As a result, our patients have no difficulty destroying Biofilm.

-In addition to destroying Biofilm, we also optimize brain function, which subsequently optimizes the immune function, as the brain ultimately modulates and activates an immune function.
+In addition to destroying Biofilm, we also optimize brain function, which optimizes the immune function, as the brain ultimately modulates and activates an immune function.

 Case Study: Excess Antibiotics for Chronic Lyme Disease